 When you need to edit a regular expression written by somebody else, or if you are just curious to understand or study a regex you encountered, copy and paste it into RegexBuddy.
-If the regex is used as part of an application's source code, just copy the entire string or regex operator.
-RegexBuddy will properly extract the regex from the string.
-E.g. when working with Java code, copy the Java string containing the regex and select "Paste as C-style string" in RegexBuddy.
+If the regex is used as part of an application's source code, just copy the entire string or regex operator, and let RegexBuddy extract the regex from the string.
+When working with Java code, for example, copy the Java string containing the regex and select "Paste as Java string" in RegexBuddy.
 RegexBuddy then properly removes the quotes and escape characters.

 When the brief descriptions of the regex tree are not clear enough, just click the Explain Token button to access RegexBuddy's detailed regular expression tutorial.
-You will find answers to all your questions there.
-(At least, those questions concerning regular expressions.)
+It will open at the page that explains the item selected in the regex tree.

 |RegexBuddy’s plain English regex tree makes it easy to understand exactly what a regular expression does in your application|